top of page

 Pepper

-Native to the island, our pepper comes from our own vine plantation near the main estate road and kitchen garden.
+Native to the island, our pepper comes from our own vineyard near the main estate road and the kitchen garden.
 We harvest it twice yearly and dry it on the hotel’s spice court under the sun.
 Although widely popular now, pepper was once a highly prized trade good, referred to as "black gold" and used as a form of commodity money (hence the term "peppercorn rent").

 Poppadams